AlexanderAlmendral/Practica-1-TCVD/README.md

 python Scraper.py --category <food category|All> --stopAfter <number of recipes>

 **--food category**
-You can either enter one of the following categories or 'All' for all categoreis:
+You can either enter one of the following categories or 'All' for all categories:

 |                         |                       |                               |
 |-------------------------|-----------------------|-------------------------------|